MayankSethi27/Diabetes_Disease-Detector/README.md

 #  Diabetes Disease Detector

+## Project Overview

 This project is a Machine Learning-based system that predicts whether a person has diabetes or not based on various medical attributes.
----

 ###  What’s included in this project?